SSSHANKS/Voice-Biometrics/README.md

 ## Description

-The "RNN UBM" project is designed for training and evaluating a Recurrent Neural Network-based Universal Background Model (UBM) for client verification and identification using audio signal processing.
+Project is designed for training and evaluating a Recurrent Neural Network-based Universal Background Model (UBM) for client verification and identification using audio signal processing.
 The project extracts MFCC features from audio files, computes embeddings with a pre-trained RNN model (optionally transforming them using LDA), and provides a REST API for enrollment, identification, and verification.
 Additionally, WebSocket endpoints allow for real-time streaming of audio data for both verification and identification.

 ## File Structure